Anse Chastanet

 Anse Chastanet - one of the first hotels to be built in St Lucia - encapsulates the very essence of all that’s St Lucian.
 You get beach, you get one of the best dive sites in the Windward Isles, you get lush hillsides and you get perfect views of the Pitons.
 Yet you’re still within walking distance of the fishing town of Soufriere, with its markets and harbour, and just a short drive away from the rainforest in the island’s interior.

-The 49 vibrant rooms are in charming gazebos, semi-open to the elements and individually designed by architect owner Nick Troubetzkoy.
+The 49 vibrant rooms are in charming gazebos which can open up to the elements, all individually designed by architect owner Nick Troubetzkoy.
 They range from simple gingerbread cottages with stars on the ceilings, to full-blown tree-houses that blend so well with the exotic gardens that you can’t tell immediately where tree-house ends and forest begins.

 Highs